bimberman/om/README.md

 cd om
 ```
 2. Make a copy of the .env.example file, name the new file .env, and edit the file
-    1. Edit the .env file as appropriate for your setup (for exmaple if port 3000 is used by another program, then use a different port)
+    1. Edit the .env file as appropriate for your setup (for examaple if port 3000 is used by another program, then use a different port)
     2. Change the user to dev and password to lfz
 ```
 PORT=3001